-The purpose of the American Legion’s National High School Oratorical Contest is to develop a deeper knowledge and appreciation of the Constitution of the United States on the part of high school students.
-Other objectives of the contest include the development of leadership qualities, the ability to think and speak clearly and intelligently.
+The purpose of the American Legion’s National High School Oratorical contest is to develop a deeper knowledge and appreciation of the Constitution of the United States on the part of high school students.
+The Contest also strives to aid in the development of leadership qualities, the ability to think and speak clearly and intelligently.

 The winners of the National Contest will receive scholarship awards in the amount of:

 1st place – $20,000 2nd place – $17,000 3rd place – $15,000

 The contest is open to all high school students, both male and female, that meet the following criteria:

 - Citizens of the United States, or lawful permanent residents of the United States

 - All contestants must be bona fide students under the age of twenty years old on the date of the National Contest, April 17-19, who are presently enrolled in a high school, or junior high school

 - All participants must be enrolled in grades 9 through 12

 - A prepared oration (can be prepared at home) the subject of which must be on some phase of the Constitution of the United States which will give emphasis to the attendant duties and obligations of a citizen of our government.
 Discourse must be a minimum of eight (8) minutes in length and a maximum of ten (10) minutes.